Challenges in commercial real estate

 Digital economy growth

 As the digital economy expands, it will continue to impact commercial real estate.
-Let’s take data centers, for example.
+Take data centers, for instance.
 Demand for data center facilities is expected to mushroom.
-A report from the management consulting firm McKinsey & Company estimates that data center demand will grow by 10% a year until 2030.
+A report from the management consulting firm McKinsey & Company estimates that data center demand will grow by 10% per year until 2030.

 However, the CRE industry has several hurdles to overcome to meet this increased demand.
 One of the biggest is energy.
 A data center can consume as much power as 80,000 households.
 Additionally, zoning regulations may need to be changed to accommodate the buildings that house the computers and related equipment.
 However, the ongoing expansion of the digital economy will ensure that data centers remain a growth area for years to come.